unccd/Prais4-reporting-manual/implementationFramework.md

 ## 7.3.
 Action on the ground

 This is a critical element of reporting within the implementation framework.
 Its aim is to demonstrate real-world impact, identify successful strategies, and enable the sharing of experience and lessons across countries.
+Parties are encouraged to answer questions related to the following four main topics.
+Not all SOs address all of these topics.

 ### 7.3.1.
 Sustainable land management practices